kupietools/Plotta.js/README.md

 `Plotta.js` is a Open Source JavaScript library that plot mathematical functions And Datas.
 `Plotta.js` Renders using an HTML5 Canvas.

+`Plotta.js-stockOptionsExtentions` adds functions to the test data file tailored to charting the profit/loss graph of financial options spreads.

 <p align="left"><img src="./img/plotta_demo1.gif" /></a></p>

 ## Features